Aachen History, Family Crest & Coats of Arms

 The surname Aachen was first found in Westphalia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 The name originates from the ancient city of Aachen, named Aix-la-Chappelle by the French, which was founded by the Romans.
 Charlemagne, the Holy Roman Emperor, built his palace here in the 8th century, and the city was not only the place of coronation for many kings and emperors, but also a center of culture and learning.

 This web page shows only a small excerpt of our Aachen research.
-Another 99 words (7 lines of text) covering the years 181 and 1816 are included under the topic Early Aachen History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the year 1816 is included under the topic Early Aachen History in all our PDF Extended History products and printed products wherever possible.

 Aachen Spelling Variations